NoahZuo/noahzuo.github.io/source/_posts/Animation-Blend-Profile-in-Unity.md

 ![Avatar Mask](avatarmask.png)

-It needs to be concerned that you are guaranteed to have `bone blend speed` larger than 1, otherwise there would be some problem with transition time.
+It needs to be concerned that you are guaranteed to have `bone blend speed` non-less than 1, otherwise there would be some problem with transition time.

 And then we can set this `blend profile AvatarMask` for each state transtition like this: